syedmudassir4753/student-management-system-jdbc/README.md

 # student-management-system-jdbc
-Console-based Student Management System using Java, JDBC, and MySQL with CRUD operations and Login Authentication.
+A console-based Student Management System developed using Java, JDBC, and MySQL.
+This application performs CRUD operations (Create, Read, Update, Delete) with secure login authentication using PreparedStatement to prevent SQL Injection.